friend1ws/nanomonsv/README.md

 ## Introduction

-nanomonsv is a software for detecting somatic structural variations from paired (tumor and matched control) cancer genome sequence data. nanomonsv is presented in the following preprint.
+nanomonsv is a software for detecting somatic structural variations from paired (tumor and matched control) cancer genome sequence data. nanomonsv is presented in the following preprint. **If you use nanomonsv or any resource of this repository, please site this preprint**.

 Precise characterization of somatic structural variations and mobile element insertions from paired long-read sequencing data with nanomonsv, Shiraishi et al., bioRxiv, 2020, [[link]](https://www.biorxiv.org/content/10.1101/2020.07.22.214262v1)